Night-Client/NightClientV2/readme.md

 Do not use on servers with an anticheat

 ### Help
-GUI does not fit the screen:
+If your GUI does not fit the screen:
 Change your ui scale to a smaller value
-(hope to fix soon)
+(hope to fix this bug soon)

 ## Features